We know what life was like beforehand, but recap for us before you started working with Reach.

 Three years later, the Church and Reach offered to help me with learning to drive, so they financed my lessons and the test.
 I passed my driving test four years ago and from there I started to go out in the van, collecting and delivering furniture.
 That's how the Furniture Bank developed.
 I did this job until recently, when I found a job in Asda doing deliveries."

-How are things now?
+And how are things now?

-"I now work with Asda doing roughly 27.5 hours.
+"I now work with Asda doing roughly 27.5 hours a week.
 I'm enjoying my new job, hopefully I'll be out driving in the next week or two.
-I would not say my life has changed drastically but it definitely has changed; I'm adapting to new environments and there is definitely more hope in the future.
+I would not say that my life has changed drastically, but it definitely has changed.
+I'm adapting to new environments and there is definitely more hope in the future.

-To sum it all up, when I first started my head was in the ground, my pride was low and I wasn't feeling like a proper father to my children; I wasn’t providing properly but things have changed I now feel like a father, my head is not in ground, I can see the beauty around me now and home life is also better.
+To sum it all up, when I first started my head was in the ground, my pride was low and I wasn't feeling like a proper father to my children; I wasn’t providing properly but things have changed I now feel like a father, my head is not in ground.
+I can see the beauty around me now and home life is also better.
 It will continue to improve."